 The 5 R’s of Reverse Logistics

-Typically, when discussing reverse logistics, the focus is on the 5 R’s of it.
-These describe the key steps in managing the return and reuse of products in the supply chain, focusing on cutting waste, recovering value, and being sustainable.
+Typically, when discussing reverse logistics, the focus is on 5 R’s of it.
+Not to be confused with the 3 (or 9) R’s of circular economy, these 5 R’s describe the key steps in managing the return and reuse of products in the supply chain, focusing on cutting waste and recovering value.
 They are:

-These 5 R’s help companies optimise reverse logistics operations, enhance sustainability, and improve customer satisfaction whilst also maximising resource efficiency.
+These 5 R’s help companies optimise reverse logistics operations and improve customer satisfaction whilst also maximising resource efficiency.

 Reverse logistics in the realm of fashion